AllenInstitute/ecephys_spike_sorting/README.md

 ## Level of Support

 This repository is **no longer under development**, and we recommend that new users base their spike sorting pipelines on [SpikeInterface](https://spikeinterface.readthedocs.io/en/latest/) instead.
-Even existing `ecephys_spike_sorting` users would benefit from migrating to SpikeInterface.
-The Allen Institute has already converted most of its spike sorting workflows to use SpikeInterface, which is actively maintained, works with a range of modern spike sorters, and includes up-to-date implementations of the most important pre- and post-processing methods.
+We believe that even existing `ecephys_spike_sorting` users would benefit from migrating to SpikeInterface.
+The Allen Institute has already converted its spike sorting workflows to use SpikeInterface, which is actively maintained, works with a range of modern spike sorters, and includes up-to-date implementations of the most important pre- and post-processing methods.
 The SpikeInterface syntax needed to reproduce the functionality of `ecephys_spike_sorting` can be found in each module's README file.

 To get started with SpikeInterface, we recommend reading through [this tutorial on analyzing Neuropixels data](https://spikeinterface.readthedocs.io/en/latest/how_to/analyse_neuropixels.html).